quii/learn-go-with-tests/reading-files.md

 posts = blogposts.New("some-folder")
 ```

 To write a test around this, we'd need some kind of test folder with some example posts in it. _There's nothing wrong with this_, but it's not strictly a unit test because it goes to the file system.
 This means it'll be slightly slower, and a little more difficult to maintain although admittedly, not by a huge amount.
-We're also at risk of our code coupling itself to a specific file-system implementation that we don't really need to do.
+We're also unnecessarily coupling ourselves to a specific file-system implementation.

 ### File system abstractions introduced in Go 1.16